-- 11.1.1.1 Students who do not perform on grants can be removed from the grant.
+- 10.1.1.1 Students who do not perform on grants can be removed from the grant.
 The faculty supervisor will meet with the student to discuss the performance issue.
 In this conversation the supervisor will define specific expectations for improvement and a time frame to turn performance around.
 The supervisor will ask the graduate student if there are any barriers to work performance or if there is anything the student needs in order to reach the expected performance level.
 After the meeting the supervisor should follow this conversation with an email to the student to document the discussion, the performance expectations, and the time frame needed for improvement.
-The improvement time frame must be no less than one week and provide ample time for the student to complete the improvement plan. - 11.1.2 If performance has not improved within the given time frame, the supervisor has the authority to meet with the student and terminate employment on the grant.
+The improvement time frame must be no less than one week and provide ample time for the student to complete the improvement plan. - 10.1.1.2 If performance has not improved within the given time frame, the supervisor has the authority to meet with the student and terminate employment on the grant.

-11.1.2 Summer Funding
+10.1.2 Summer Funding

-Students are not guaranteed summer support and funding offers at the time of admission do not include summer funding, although summer support is sometimes available.
+Students are not guaranteed summer support, although summer support is sometimes available.
 Opportunities for summer support include but are not limited to RA positions on faculty grants inside and outside of the department and positions with the department's online teaching unit (OnGEO).
-Students need to discuss summer funding opportunities with their advisor.
-Students that are not in good academic standing and/or are not making satisfactory degree progress are not eligible for OnGEO positions.
+Student should discuss summer funding opportunities with their advisor.

-11.1.3 Assistantship benefit and general information
+10.1.3 Assistantship benefit and general information